 Gonzalez is the man who was the face of Real Madrid for much of the last decade and is someone who can be assured of a free dinner whenever out in the capital.

 Raul was an integral figure for the club even when Florentino Perez looked to introduce the galaxy of stars at the start of the 2000s.
 He was equally prominent for the

 start of Perez's second spell.

-The second highest goalscorer, he has garnered well over 200 goals, Raul had a long and distinguished career after starting out at Real’s cross-town rivals Atletico
+The third highest goalscorer, he has garnered well over 200 goals, Raul had a long and distinguished career after starting out at Real’s cross-town rivals Atletico

 Madrid as a youngster.
 The former club captain held a lot of weight in the dressing room, always ready to act in the club’s best interests.
 He is an expert finisher,

 with that dandy knack of being in the right place at the right time to finish off moves.